Eliminating business debt. At first, it might seem to imply “a business not paying what it owes.”

 Business debt elimination is both the process and result of a far more rational means of liquidating business assets that preserves the core operational value of a business in distress or default while preserving the jobs and continuity of operations.

-It does not mean “not paying what you owe when you can,” it means “preserving the underlying value of a business when you cannot.”
+It does not mean “not paying what the business owes when it can afford to pay,” it means “preserving the underlying value of a business when it cannot afford to pay.”

 Reorganization Creates a Win-Win for all Parties

 So, what is business debt elimination?
 In short, its an alternate means of liquidating business assets at the point of failure.
-Instead of liquidating assets at auction (and thereby destroying the core value of the business), assets can be liquidated into a purchasing entity, thus preserving the operation, the jobs and core value of the business.
+Instead of liquidating assets at auction (and thereby destroying the core value of the business), assets can be liquidated into a purchasing entity, thus preserving passing through concern value.

 Simply put, it’s a far more rational and ethical means of liquidating those assets at the point of insolvency.